 Every day, families around the country are raising money so their children with disabilities can receive service dogs to improve their lives.
 You can learn about Amelia Kilby below.
 Please help make this dream come true!Browse All Dreams

 Hi!
 We are the Kilby Family, and we would love to introduce the sweet little monkey we call our daughter, Amelia.
-Amelia, or Amy for short, is the sweetest two-year-old that we know!
+Amelia, or Amy for short, is the sweetest four-year-old that we know!
 She is full of smiles when she’s in the right mood, loves the tickle monster, and adores anything made of yarn.
 Amy has also been diagnosed with autism, global development delay, pervasive sensory disorder, and speech delay.

 For anyone not familiar with what autism, or ASD, is, it is a sensory processing disorder that presents a lot of challenges with social skills, repetitive behavior, speech and non-verbal communication.
 Autism comes in a wide variety of variations and levels, with 1 being the most “high functioning” and 3 being the most “low functioning”.
 Amy is considered a level 3 on the autism spectrum.
 Amelia’s language delay means that she is completely non-verbal; she doesn’t use sign language nor does she grunt or point to get what she wants or needs.